 As a Keener she works with those who have died and in illuminating the path to the otherworld.
 She also acknowledges a modern need, especially for women, to grieve, to hear each other’s stories and employ ways of the Bean Feasa to facilitate that healing.

 Jude views her work as threefold – like the great triple spiral on the kerbstone at the entrance of Newgrange.
 The first spiral is about storytelling, sharing our own stories as well as travelling to the otherworld with our own personal and collective intentions and sharing those insights.
 The second spiral is in co-creating in creativity.
 In turning off our chattering mind and entering into that zone and allowing ideas to flow.
 To create art that sings of that co-creation and embellishing it with personal meaning and ways to weave it into our daily lives.
 The third spiral is in women gathering together in the Sisterhood of the Antlers.
 Like the Newgrange spiral the three spirals of her work and born and feed back into a central point which she views as the great mystery.

-She gained her masters degree in Human Ecology at the University of Strathclyde (Glasgow, Scotland) in partnership with the Center for Human Ecology, with her thesis entitled ‘Fire in the Head, Heart and Hand.
-A Study of the Goddess Brigit as Goddess Archetype and her Relevance to Cultural Activists in Contemporary Scotland.
+Jude gained her MSc masters degree in Human Ecology at the University of Strathclyde (Glasgow, Scotland) in partnership with the Center for Human Ecology, with her thesis entitled ‘Fire in the Head, Heart and Hand.
+A Study of the Goddess Brighid as Goddess Archetype and her Relevance to Cultural Activists in Contemporary Scotland’.